-We use your analysis of risks to the activity to help us with our assessment of governance and management of activity ((see page 49).
+We use your analysis of risks to the activity to help us with our assessment of governance and management of activity.
 We want you to show that you have considered risk thoroughly and have thought about how you will manage and mitigate it.